Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-Side-channel attacks and covert-channel attacks have been discussed in traditional bus based architectures. \citeauthor{shao2008new} \cite{shao2008new}~talks about an attack where a run-time HT in bus can monitor communication between the master and slave of the bus.
+\textbf{Power Side Channel:} Unlike timing SC power SC uses power analysis of shared resources to leak information.
+Power SC attacks in traditional bus-based architectures are discussed in~\citeauthor{shao2008new} \cite{shao2008new}.
+It talks about an attack where a run-time HT in a bus can monitor communication between the master and slave of the bus.
 The HT can be activated from an external input.
-When HT is activated it will use power side channel to leak address information on the bus.
+When HT is activated, it will use a power side channel to leak address information on the bus.